kevin-allen/unetTracker/README.md

 You can run the notebook using a Jupyter server running on a local computer.
 You will need access to a GPU to train your network and possibly do inference on additional videos.
 If you don't have access to a GPU on your local computer, you can [use Google Colab](documentation/colab.md) for the steps that require hardware acceleration.

-You can perform live tracking using a webcam if you have a local GPU.
+You can perform live tracking using a webcam with a local GPU.
 But I recommend starting with videos instead of webcam.

 Under the hood, the project uses PyTorch as a deep learning framework.